dripstaltd/road-to-full-stack/my-tool-list.md

 - **Visual Studio Code**: Code editor
 - **Chrome**: Dev tools
 - **FireFox**: As of 19/09/2024 I use Firefox for working with CSS!!
+- **Replit**: Currently using as a coding playground for JavaScript

 --